 In America, 90% of Japanese teachers are women.
-That’s great, because women are good people too, but did you know that women have a particular (though somewhat subtle) way of speaking Japanese?
-Did you know that there are slight differences between the way that men and women talk?
+That’s great, but women have a particular (though somewhat subtle) way of speaking Japanese.
+There are slight differences between the way that men and women talk in Japan.

 Now, I should be clear.
 Gendered language (that’s what this is called) in Japanese is quite different from other languages.
 First of all, compared to languages like German or Spanish (and many others), it’s not as big of a deal.
 A big part of this is because Japanese gendered language isn’t a grammatical thing, where there is no choice.
 Dudes can speak more like gals and gals can speak more like dudes.
 Depending on how much they do this, they can sound odd, but not grammatically incorrect.

 All that being said, though, it’s a good idea to learn the differences between feminine and masculine speech in Japanese so that you can sound more fluent and natural.

 Before we do that, though, a little history.